Menü

 Preprints – versions of scientific publications that precede peer review – are now recognised as a key part of scientific communication in the life sciences.

 Although many journals now accept preprints being made available before or in parallel to publication with the journal, authors should enquire in advance about the conditions under which this is possible.
-Information on journals’ preprint policies and other details can be found on the TRANSPOSE platform (TRANsparency in Scholarly Publishing for Open Scholarship Evolution) or on Sherpa Romeo.
+Information on journals’ preprint policies and other details can be found on the TRANSPOSE platform (TRANsparency in Scholarly Publishing for Open Scholarship Evolution) or on Open Policy Finder.

 Some journals are now actually taking the route of explicitly requiring articles to be posted on a preprint server prior to peer review, such as eLife with its “publish, then review” model.
 Many of the journals published by the OA publisher Copernicus Publications follow similar models, as does the F1000Research platform.
 Here, too, it is important to find out in advance what the procedures are and what conditions apply.
 In addition, some publishers offer a preprint option for some of their journals at the time of manuscript submission and as an additional service.
 Examples include the free preprint service “In Review” from Springer Nature and Wiley’s “Under Review” service.